dannychen0830/optimization-over-quantiles/README.md

 ## Quantum Optimization

 This project is a joint work with Zain Saleem, James Stokes, and Brajesh Gupt.

-The environment that were used can be created by running

-> conda env create -f ./vmc_rusty.yml
+# List of installations
+- conda environment coming soon...

-or loading packages individually.
-Also, install [this MIS solver](https://karlsruhemis.github.io/).
+- [this MIS solver](https://karlsruhemis.github.io/).
 It's quite good and is used as a benchmark.
+- more solvers

 # References
 [Zhao, Tianchen, et al. "Natural evolution strategies and variational Monte Carlo."
 Machine Learning: Science and Technology 2.2 (2020): 02LT01.](https://arxiv.org/abs/2005.04447)